Erin Murray joined the Spectrum Bay News 9 team in July 2019 as the weekend anchor for Your Morning News.

 As a journalist, Erin loves the art of storytelling.
 She ardently believes you will always remember a story that makes you feel something.
 That’s why, in addition to the gathering the necessary facts, Erin also meticulously collects powerful video, imagery and expressive sound to edit into her reports in order to convey a better understanding of a story.

-Erin is a Florida AP Award Winner for best general assignment reporter.
-She was on staff when News 13 won best station of the year by the Florida Associated Press.
-Erin has covered so many stories that it’s hard for her to choose which one is most meaningful.
-She’s covered Hurricane Michael which completely devastated the Panhandle, and Hurricanes Irma and Harvey.
-She also traveled to Puerto Rico to continue coverage two years after Hurricane Maria hit.
-In March of 2018, she covered Washington D.C.’s March for Our Lives where 800,000 people came out to protest after the Parkland Massacre.
-Students from all over the country were there, including Central Florida and Erin has no words for the emotion that day.
+Erin has had the privilege of covering some of the biggest and most impactful stories in Florida.
+She covered Hurricane Michael, which completely devastated the Panhandle, and Hurricanes Irma and Harvey.
+She also traveled to Puerto Rico to continue Spectrum News' coverage two years after Hurricane Maria hit.
+In March of 2018, she covered Washington D.C.’s March for Our Lives, where 800,000 people came out to protest after the Parkland mass shooting.
+Students from all over the country were there, including from Central Florida.
+Erin has no words for the emotion of that day.

 Erin and her husband are proud dog parents.
-The couple met at West Virginia University and still play volleyball together.
-Erin is also an avid equestrian, and has ridden horses her entire life.
+They met at West Virginia University and still play volleyball together.
+Erin is also an avid equestrian and has ridden horses her entire life.
 Erin grew up in Virginia and spent six years of her childhood overseas in Germany.
 She fell in love with Florida for the beautiful coasts and the amount of news in the area, which also affects the rest of the country.

-While Erin is just getting to know the area, she loves the adventures it offers.
+Erin enjoys getting to know the area and loves the adventures it offers.
 One of her favorite places to grab a bite is Hellas Restaurant and Bakery.
-So far, she loves Gasparilla since it’s one of the only Tampa events she’s attended.
-And don’t ask about Florida Sports because she’s a D.C. fan through and through.
+She looks forward to the annual Gasparilla parades, but don’t her ask about Florida Sports because she’s a D.C. fan through and through.